Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations.md

 ### Cloud storage

+Visit [Cloud Storage Overview](destination-cloud-storage-overview.md) for more details about sending data to your cloud storage provider.
 <!-- This content is used in several places.
 Make changes to includes/data-destinations-cloud-storage.md -->

 --8<-- "includes/data-destinations-cloud-storage.md"

 ### Warehouse

+Visit [Warehouse Overview](destination-cloud-storage-overview.md) for more details about sending data to your data warehouse provider.
 <!-- This content is used in several places.
 Make changes to includes/data-destinations-warehouse.md -->

 --8<-- "includes/data-destinations-warehouse.md"

 ### Event streaming

-See [Event Streaming Overview](destination-event-streaming-overview.md) for more details about streaming Amplitude events.
+Visit [Event Streaming Overview](destination-event-streaming-overview.md) for more details about streaming Amplitude events.

 <!-- This content is used in several places.
 Make changes to includes/data-destinations-event-streaming.md -->

 --8<-- "includes/data-destinations-event-streaming.md"

 ### Cohort syncing

+Visit [Cohort Syncing Overview](destination-cohort-overview.md) for more information about syncing cohorts.

 <!-- This content is used in several places.
 Make changes to includes/data-destinations--cohorts.md -->